-perth.wa.gov.au

-(08) 9461 3333

-Public art can stimulate thinking, deepen sense of place and transform how we engage with spaces.
+This document is available in other formats or languages on request.
+Georges Terrace, Perth WA 6000 Box C120, Perth WA 6839 (08) 9461 3333 GPO Contact Us Public art can stimulate thinking, deepen sense of place and transform how we engage with spaces.
 Within Perth city there are more than 200 public artworks reflecting the city's identity, both past and present.
 This curated art trail includes a selection of public artworks that showcase our evolving CBD and Northbridge.
 Immerse yourself in our city.